apache/incubator-retired-s4/subprojects/s4-benchmarks/README.md

 * each injector reports how many events it sent on which stream
 * each node reports the total number of events received
-* you should get `total injected from all injectors = total received in all nodes` (minus events sent through internal streams in the app, if that applies)
+* depending on the injection rate, you can see how many events have been dropped, if any: `total injected from all injectors >= total received in all nodes` (minus events sent through internal streams in the app, if that applies)

 ## Notes